-The stable outlook reflects that we expect the preliminary ratings on Danske Hypotek AB's mortgage covered bonds to benefit from between one and two unused notches of collateral-based uplift under our covered bonds criteria (see "Covered Bonds Criteria," published on Dec.
+The stable outlook reflects the fact that the ratings on Danske Hypotek AB's mortgage covered bonds benefit from two unused notches of collateral-based uplift under our covered bonds criteria (see "Covered Bonds Criteria," published on Dec.
 9, 2014).
-Therefore, if we were to lower our long-term issuer credit rating (ICR) on Danske Hypotek between one and two notches, we would not lower our ratings on the covered bonds, all else being equal.
+Therefore, if we were to lower our long-term issuer credit rating (ICR) on Danske Hypotek up to two notches, we would not lower our ratings on the covered bonds, all else being equal.